-Lemma 2.
-The edges of any graph with maximum degree at most 3 can be two-colored such that each monochromatic connected component is a path of length at most 5.
+Lemma 2: Let \mathcal{H} be the class of graphs obtained from cubic graphs by subdividing each edge twice.
+The edges of any graph in \mathcal{H} can be two-colored in polynomial time such that each monochromatic connected component is a path of length at most 2.